 “When researchers and engineers develop new solutions and technologies, they also change our world… this, at the end, also entails large societal responsibility“

 Frank Walter Steinmeier, President of Germany, April 12, 2018

 - are responsive and adaptive

-The MCTS offers diverse initiatives in research, teaching and dialogue to promote socially responsible research and innovation processes.
+The STS Department offers diverse initiatives in research, teaching and dialogue to promote socially responsible research and innovation processes.

 … in Research

 At the STS Department, we investigate in a variety of research projects how responsible research and innovation as a guiding theme of contemporary research policy can be put into practice.
 We ask: How can societal needs and interests be included and addressed within research?
 How can the public and different stakeholder groups participate in research and innovation processes?
 How can we promote democratic engagement and decision-making in regard to our technological future?
 Research projects at the MCTS not only contribute to a reflection of the role of science, technology, and innovation within contemporary knowledge societies, but also explore concrete forms and formats of how responsible research and innovation can be initiated, promoted and supported.

 … in Teaching

 Our students and alumni are important multiplicators for a socially responsible approach towards research and innovation.
 We train students to systematically assess and reflect upon the relations of society, science, and technology.
 To this end, we offer courses and programs on the bachelor, master, and PhD level.
 Our teaching combines training in academic concepts and theories and on how to apply them in different fields of application such as policy, industry, and academic research.

 … in Dialogue/Consultation/Public Engagement